-BY MARY ELLEN GALE MONTGOMERY -- ""It was not honest," Miss Rosie Outsey said about last year's run-off election in Perote, in rural Bullock County.
+LEARNING TO TELL JOKES MAKING COLLAGES Bullock Poll-Watcher: 'It Was Not Fair' BY MARY ELLEN GALE MONTGOMERY -- "It was not honest," Miss Rosie Outsey said about last year's run-off election in Perote, in rural Bullock County.
 "It was not fair."
-Miss Outsey was one of 29 witnesses who appeared in federal court last week to testify in the mammoth law-suit challenging the May 31 Democratic primary run-off in Bullock, Barbour, and Macon counties.
+Miss Outsey was one of 29 witnesses who appeared in federal court last week to testify in the mammoth law-suit challenging the May 31 Democratic primary run-off in Bullock, Barbour, and Macon countles.
 She told the story of 11 tense hours as a poll-watcher for one of Bullock County's Negro candidates.
-When she arrived at the polling place in Perote on election day, Miss Outsey said, Sterling Johnson, a Negro poll official, "shoved me back with both hands," and told her, "It's not time to vote."
+When she arrived at the polling place in Perote on election day, Miss Outsey said, Sterling Johnson, a Negropoll official, "shoved me back with both hands," and told her, "It's not time to vote."
 But, Miss Outsey said, she insisted that she was a poll-watcher and had the right to enter.
 So Johnson permitted her and two other poll-watchers for Negro candidates to come inside.
 Then, she said, "a (white) poll official asked us out....Joe Brabham (a white poll-watcher) told me if I didn't get out, he'd take me to jail.
 "He told me they had a poll official, didn't need another (Negro).
-I said I was a poll-watcher like hewas--'If you take me to jail, you should go too.""
+I said I was a poll-watcher like he was -- 'If you take me to jail, you should go too.""
 Miss Outsey testified that, throughout the day, the poll officials sent white voters to one table and Negroes to another, to mark their ballots.
 But, she said, some Negroes never got inside to vote at all.
-"About every Negro that came up, a white person would stop him before he came in," Miss Outsey testified, "A lot of the Negroes came up toward the door, turned around, and went back They would not vote."
+"About every Negro that came up, a white person would stop him before he came in," Miss Outsey testified.
+"A lot of the Negroes came up toward the door, turned around, and went back They would not vote."
 Once, Miss Outsey said, she saw Bullock County Probate Judge Fred D. Main arguing with a Negro woman on her way in to vote.
 "He called her a damn liar," Miss Outsey recalled.
 Johnson, the Negro poll official, "wanted two or three old peoples to vote his way," she testified.
-She saidhe told one illiterate man, "Your wife can't help you.
+She said he told one illiterate man, "Your wife can't help you.
 It's my business to help."
-Although the man told Johnson to mark all five Negro candidates, Miss Outsey said, Johnson checked off the last one -- (H. O.) Williams," a Negro watchers." running for sheriff.

-"I saw because he did it right out" on the table, Miss Outsey said.
-Miss Outsey also testified to confusion during the counting of the ballots.
+Although the man told Johnson to mark all five Negro candidates, Miss Outsey said, Johnson checked off the names of the white candidates "until the inside, 'except those damn three polllast one -- (H. O.) Williams," a Negro watchers." running for sheriff.
+"I saw because he did it right out" on the table, Miss Outsey said, Miss Outsey also testified to confu-